omarnasser72/Booking-Web-Application/README.md

 <p><strong>updateRoom</strong>
 This api takes room object then updates it in database</p>
 <p><strong>updateRoomAvailability</strong>
-This api takes roomId, roomNumberId, dates(reservation duration dates) and push it to unavailableDates attribute in roomNumber</p>
+This api takes roomId, roomNumberId, dates(reservation duration dates) and push it to unavailableDates attribute in roomNumber.</p>
+<h3>Reservation Controller</h3>
+<p><strong>stripePayment</strong>this api is working with stripe payment gateway using reservation's data if payment completed successfully it forwards to checkout success page else it goes to checkout failed page.</p>
+<p><strong>createReservation</strong>it creates new reservation object which contains userId, hotelId, roomTypeId, roomNumberId, reservationDuration (including startDate, endDate), cost, payed(whcih indicates reservation has been payed or not) to the reservations document in the database.</p>
+<p><strong>updateReservation</strong>it updates reservation where admin can change reservation duration or if reservation is payed we update this payed attribute to true in the reservation document in the database</p>
+<p><strong>getUserReservations</strong>it returns all user's reservations using userId if he have reservations.</p>
+<p><strong>deleteReservation</strong>it deletes reservations using id if it exists.</p>
+<p><strong>getReservation</strong>it returns reservation using reservation's id if it exists.</p>
+<p><strong>getAllReservations</strong>returs all the reservations exists in the database.</p>
 <h2>Utils</h2>
 <h4>error.js</h4>
 <p>exports createError function creates new object of Error and sets status and message properties with the calling ones and return the error</p>